mattermost/docs/source/configure/configuration-settings.rst

 Enable Custom Branding
 ^^^^^^^^^^^^^^^^^^^^^^^^

 *This feature was moved to Team Edition in Mattermost v5.0, released June 16th, 2018.
-In previous versions, this feature is available in Enterprise Edition E10 and higher.*
+Prior to v5.0, this feature is available in legacy Enterprise Edition E10 and E20.*

 **True**: Enables custom branding to show a JPG image some custom text on the server login page.